bettermetalzsnake/nd2021/readme.md

 # Packer Instructions #
 1. Replace the Azure items as listed **Tenant ID, Subscription ID, resource group and any other accounts as needed.**
 2. Update the server.json as needed with the items you want Packer to install before it creates your image.
 Specifically the builders section is where you need to add these items.
+3. When you are ready to deploy your image run the command ```packer build server.json``` and this will kickoff the build.

 # Terraform #